barakbri/mcleod/README.md

 #todo

-V check inputs on auxiliary constructors and main function

-- function for plotting betas
+V function for plotting betas
-- function for plotting approvals and suggestion (plus printing the approval rate)
+V function for plotting approvals and suggestion (plus printing the approval rate)

 - unit test - add simple use cases
+- register function for printing main object
 - documentation
 - vignette
-- register function for printing main object

 - function for interval censoring an plotting
 - constant for class returned from interval censoring